The Strong Arms of the Ma

 "The Strong Arms of the Ma" is the ninth episode of the fourteenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on February 2, 2003.
 It is the 300th episode to be broadcast; though "Barting Over" is indicated on-screen to be the 300th episode, it is actually the 302nd.
-In the episode, Marge develops agoraphobia in response to a traumatic mugging and overcomes the fear through exercise and bodybuilding, which leads to her taking anabolic steroids and experiencing a change in personality.
+In this episode, Marge develops agoraphobia in response to a traumatic mugging and overcomes the fear through exercise and bodybuilding, which leads to her taking anabolic steroids and experiencing a change in personality.

-Carolyn Omine wrote the episode, and Pete Michels directed.
+Carolyn Omine wrote the episode, and Pete Michels directed it.
 Pamela Reed guest starred as recurring character Ruth Powers.